About IMAGINE 2020

 IMAGINE 2020 Fund

-Now in its fourth year, the I2020 fund supports and generates awareness of programs that take action on one or more of the cultural plan’s vision elements.
-These are: 1) Integration, 2) Amplification, 3) Accessibility, 4) Lifelong Learning, 5) Local Talent, 6) Economic Vitality, and 7) Collective Leadership
+Now in its fifth year, the I2020 fund supports and generates awareness of programs that take action on one or more of the cultural plan’s vision elements.
+These are: 1) Integration, 2) Amplification, 3) Accessibility, 4) Lifelong Learning, 5) Local Talent, 6) Economic Vitality, and 7) Collective Leadership.

 Visit I2020 Fund Page.